isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

-in the Oratorical Society is reflected by his participation in the CJC Model United Nations 2025 as the Vice-Chairman of the World Health Organisation council, where he showcased his adaptability, leadership, and ability to navigate complex, unprecedented challenges with composure.
-He also participated in various competitions, such as the Essay Writing competition organised by the Central Narcotics Bureau and the Whitehacks cybersecurity outreach programme, showcasing his versatility and willingness to explore diverse avenues of learning.&nbsp;</p>
+in the Oratorical Society is reflected by his participation in the CJC Model United Nations 2025 as the Vice-Chairman of the World Health Organisation council, where he showcased his adaptability, leadership, and ability to navigate complex, unprecedented challenges with composure.</p>
 <p>“I am grateful to my family for supporting me through my A-Level Journey
 such as driving me to school, cooking meals for me and helping me to destress through games.
 I am also glad to have made friends that are some of the